Serbia and Montenegro: Economic collapse during Yugoslav Wars

-Following the adoption of economic sanctions by the international community against FR Yugoslavia, its economy experienced a collapse.
+Following the adoption of economic sanctions by the international community against the FR Yugoslavia, its economy experienced a collapse.
 Sanctions on fuel meant that fuel stations across the country ran out of petrol, and foreign assets were seized.
-The average income of inhabitants of FR Yugoslavia was halved from $3,000 to $1,500.
+The average income of inhabitants of the FR Yugoslavia was halved from $3,000 to $1,500.
 An estimated 3 million Yugoslavs (Serbs and Montenegrins) lived below the poverty line, suicide rates increased by 22% and hospitals lacked basic equipment.
 Along with this, supply links were cut, which meant that the Yugoslav economy could not grow, and imports or exports needed for industries could not be obtained, forcing them to close.
-The crippled state of the Yugoslav economy also affected its ability to wage war, and after 1992, Yugoslavia had an extremely limited military role within the Yugoslav Wars, due to the JNA units being unable to operate without oil or munitions.
+The crippled state of the Yugoslav economy also affected its ability to wage war, and after 1992, Yugoslavia had an extremely limited military role within the Yugoslav Wars, due to Yugoslav Army (VJ) units being unable to operate without oil or munitions.

-On top of this, starting in 1992 and until 1994, the Yugoslav dinar experienced a major hyperinflation, leading to inflation reaching 313 million percent, the second worst hyperinflation in history.
-Many parts of FR Yugoslavia, including all of Montenegro, adopted the Deutsche Mark and Euro currencies instead of the Yugoslav dinar.
-Western sanctions crippled the Yugoslav economy, and prevented it from playing an active role in aiding Serb breakaway republics.
+On top of this, starting in 1992 and until 1994, the Yugoslav dinar experienced a major hyperinflation, leading to inflation reaching 313 million percent, the third worst hyperinflation in history.
+Many parts of the FR Yugoslavia, including all of Montenegro, adopted the Deutsche Mark and Euro currencies instead of the Yugoslav dinar.
+International sanctions crippled the Yugoslav economy, and prevented it from playing an active role in aiding Serb breakaway republics.
 Following the Dayton Agreement, the UN Security Council voted to lift most sanctions, but they were reissued following the outbreak of an Albanian insurgency in Kosovo.
-The lasting economic impact can be attributed to the eventual downfall of FR Yugoslavia and Slobodan Milošević's government, as well as a deeper desire in Montenegro to leave Yugoslavia.
+The lasting economic impact can be attributed to the eventual downfall of the FR Yugoslavia and Slobodan Milošević's government, as well as a deeper desire in Montenegro to leave Yugoslavia.